spilkowski/phpformclass/README.md

    0 = fieldtype
    1 = fieldtype html code
 6. If $form->validate() === true
-   $_POST var is cleaned up and only contains valid formfields.
+   $_POST var is cleaned up and contains only valid formfields.
    Ready to send mail or store data in a database

+## Demo:
+The Demo folder contains a ready to use dummy form
+* Index.php
+* /css
+   * bootstrap.min.css
+   * custom.css
+* /inc
+   * formView.php
+   * validView.php
+* /js
+   * bootstrap.min.js
+   * jquery-1.11.1.js